Supervisor's Name: U. Stochaj

 Supervisor's department: Physiology

 Course number: PHGY 396 (Physiology)

 Project description (50-100 words suggested): The stress response is a critical factor for many diseases; it is also essential for the survival of harmful environmental conditions.
-Following stress, cells stop protein synthesis to reallocate energy while minimizing damage.
+Following stress, cells halt protein synthesis to reallocate energy while minimizing damage.
 This protective mechanism promotes cell survival and is linked to the formation of stress granules in the cytoplasm.
 Stress granules are transient and dynamic compartments that contain multiple mRNAs and proteins.
 The formation of stress granules requires cell signaling events; however, these events are not fully understood.
 It is therefore the aim of this project to identify novel signaling pathways that control stress granule biogenesis in mammalian cells.

-Grading scheme (The final report must be worth at least 50% of final grade): Final report: 50%; Performance in lab: 50%
+Grading scheme (The final report must be worth at least 50% of final grade): Final report: 50%; Performance in the lab: 50%.

 Project status: This project is open to applicant.

 Ethics, safety, and training: Supervisors are responsible for the ethics and safety compliance of undergraduate students.
 This project involves: Handling chemicals.